MSLNZ/msl-nlf/docs/index.rst

 =======
 MSL-NLF
 =======
-MSL-NLF is a wrapper around the non-linear fitting software written by
-P. Saunders at the Measurement Standards Laboratory (MSL) of New Zealand.
-The original source code is written in Delphi and compiled to a shared library (DLL) to be accessed by other programming languages, such as Python.
-The Delphi software also provides a Graphical User Interface (GUI) to visualize and interact with the fitted data.
+MSL-NLF is a Python wrapper around the non-linear fitting software that was written by P. Saunders at the Measurement Standards Laboratory (MSL) of New Zealand.
+The original source code is written in Delphi and compiled to a shared library (DLL) to be accessed by other programming languages.
+The Delphi software also provides a GUI to visualize and interact with the fitted data.
 Please contact someone from MSL if you are interested in using the GUI version.

 The application of non-linear fitting is a general-purpose curving-fitting program that will fit any curve of the form